-Reference: SimEx White Rigid Poly Vinyl Chloride (PVC) Exterior Profile Extrusions ETC Laboratories Report #ETC-97-264-4091.0
+Reference: White Rigid Poly Vinyl Chloride (PVC) Exterior Profile Extrusions for use in Simonton Products, ETC Laboratories Report #ETC-97-264-4091.0

 I have performed an evaluation of the testing performed by ETC Laboratories in Rochester, NY in their test report ETC-97-264-4091.0.
-The testing was performed for AAMA and used for general qualification of white PVC material due to testing multiple manufacturers and documenting similar performance, and is therefore being submitted to qualify SimEx, Inc. white colored PVC extrusions.
-This is the same testing used for Miami-Dade material Master File #12-1037, the current basis for AAMA-certified extruders in the HVHZ.
-This report is based on older or different versions of the various ASTM standards than those referenced in the Miami-Dade Checklist #0445 and Florida Building Code 5th Edition (2014); therefore I analyzed the standards for equivalency and current code compliance.
+The testing was performed for AAMA and used for general qualification of white PVC material due to testing multiple manufacturers and documenting similar performance, and is therefore being submitted to qualify white colored PVC extrusions used in Simonton products.
+This is the same testing used for Miami-Dade material Master Files, the current basis for AAMA-certified extruders in the HVHZ.
+This report is based on older or different versions of the various ASTM standards than those referenced in the Miami-Dade Checklist #0445 and Florida Building Code 5th Edition (2014) and 6th Edition (2017); therefore I analyzed the standards for equivalency and current code compliance.
 Please see the table below for the findings:

-As-Tested in ETC-97-264-4091.0 As-Required in Checklist #0445 / FBC 5 th Edition (2014) Equivalent / Meets FBC 5 th Ed.
-(2014)?
-ASTM D1929-96 Ignition Temperature, with samples tested showing an average ignition temp. of 925°F ASTM D1929-96(2001)e1 (this version was an ASTM re-approval of the 96 version with only editorial revisions not affecting the technical aspects of the standard), with required results of ignition temperature $> 650^{\circ}F$ Yes ASTM D2843-93 Smoke Density, with samples tested showing an average smoke density value of 43 ASTM D2843-99(2004)e1 (this version compared to the 93 version has identical test sample size, burner assembly and pressure, chamber size, test duration, and photometric and timing equipment) with required results of smoke density <= 75 Yes
+As-Tested in ETC-97-264-4091.0 As-Required in Checklist #0445 / FBC 5 th Edition (2014) / FBC 6 th Edition (2017) Equivalent / Meets FBC 5 th and 6 th Ed.?
+ASTM D1929-96 Ignition Temperature, with samples tested showing an average ignition temp. of 925°F ASTM D1929-96(2001)e1 and -12 (these versions compared to the 96 version have only formatting and editorial revisions not affecting the technical aspects of the standard), with required results of ignition temp. > 650°F Yes ASTM D2843-93 Smoke Density, with samples tested showing an average smoke density value of 43 ASTM D2843-99(2004)e1 and -10 (these versions compared to the 93 version have identical standard test sample size, burner assembly and pressure, chamber size, test duration, and photometric and timing equipment.
+The primary difference is the heat shield below the burner in '93 was specified as asbestos and in '10 is specified as calcium silicate; in my judgement this does not functionally affect the test results.) with required results of smoke density <= 75 Yes